nlp-with-friends/nlp-with-friends.github.io/_pages/faq.md

 ## Where do we meet?
 On Zoom!
 In order to avoid [zoom-bombing](/assets/images/zoom-bomb.png), we will send the zoom-invite through email.
+We ask that all participants register for talks through eventbrite, and will receive the zoom link in the confirmation email(s).
+Eventbrite registration links are listed in both the [talk descriptions](/upcoming) and their [calendar events](/calendar).

 ## Who’s speaking next?
 Check out our [upcoming speakers list](/upcoming)!